What Is Bitcoin's Price Right Now? - Benzinga

 Ethereum ETH/USD

-The popular altcoin used mainly for the purchase of NFTs is at its lowest level in more than a year, trading at $1,221.76.
+The popular altcoin used mainly for the purchase of NFTs remains buoyant, floating around 52-week lows.
+The coin is trading at $1,109.31.

 Solana SOL/USD